Photo by Claire Giordano

 In pursuit of balance in my life, I enjoy music.
 I have played flute for over twelve years, holding performance experience in three UMaine ensembles – Symphonic Band, Orchestra, and Concert Band – and work experience as a concert day assistant for the Bangor Symphony Orchestra for six years, a job I looked forward to every “Symphony Sunday.”

-When time allows, I enjoy kayaking, exploring Maine’s rocky coastline, cheering for the Boston Red Sox and other Boston sports teams, and creative pursuits like crocheting, journaling, and watercolor.
+When time allows, I enjoy exploring Maine's rocky coastline, cheering for the Boston Red Sox, playing the flute, and staring out plane windows.